Nicola2309/MS1/README.md

 - The guidance and support of my mentor Seun Owonikoko
 - The tutor support team
-- The supportive *Code Institute* community, including my fellow students especially [mkthewlis](https://github.com/mkthewlis/Milestone-Project-2) and her amazing README file of wich i've seen the structure and taught me how to make my own better than i could ever imagine.
+- The supportive *Code Institute* community, including my fellow students especially [mkthewlis](https://github.com/mkthewlis/Milestone-Project-2) and her amazing README file of wich I've seen the structure and taught me how to make my own better than I could ever imagine.
 - My family and friends for their patience and honest critique throughout